-- 2. Patient must designate a personal Care Partner.1 Patient and Care Partner must actively participate in the following: - a.
+- Patient must designate a personal care partner.1 Patient and care partner must actively participate in the following: - a.
 Surgical consultation. - b.
 Pre-operative evaluation. - c.
 Pre-surgical class and/or required surgical and anesthesia educational programs. - d.
 In-hospital care. - e.
 Post-operative care teaching. - f.
-Patient's home care and exercise program. - 3.
-Patient must participate in end of life planning, including completion of an advance directive and designation of durable power of attorney for health care. - 4.
-Patient agrees to participate in a registry with two years follow-up data collection.
+Patient's home care and exercise program. - Patient must participate in end of life planning, including completion of an advance directive and designation of durable power of attorney for health care. - 3.
+Patient agrees to participate in a registry such as Spine COAP and understand that they may be contacted at two years for follow-up data collection.